aarnphm/morph/docs/content/VnVPlan/VnVPlan.md

 The following include tools and automated tests that will be used for the verification of the system.

-The automated testing strategy for `tinymorph` is divided into two main components: the web-based editor (`morph`) and the ML inference server (`asteraceae`).
+The automated testing strategy for `morph` is divided into two main components: the web-based editor (`morph`) and the ML inference server (`asteraceae`).
 Each component has specific tooling requirements and testing frameworks to ensure comprehensive coverage.

 #### `morph`